dogweather/forkful/content/pl/javascript/files-and-io/reading-a-text-file.md

 ---
 date: 2024-01-20 17:54:31.176356-07:00
 description: "How to: (Jak to zrobi\u0107:) Reading text files in JS depends on the\
   \ environment: browser or Node.js.
-Here are both: #."
+Here are both."
 lastmod: '2024-03-13T22:44:35.813748-06:00'
 model: gpt-4-1106-preview
 summary: Reading text files in JS depends on the environment.